-2) Coverage results for branch-condition faults: Figure 11 shows the results of coverage of the seven programs both with and without BLOCKWATCH, when faults are injected into the branch's condition data.
-The results are similar to those in Figure 10.
+2) Coverage results for branch-condition faults: Figure 9 shows the results of coverage of the seven programs both with and without BLOCKWATCH, when faults are injected into the branch's condition data.
+The results are similar to those in Figure 8.
 For example, when BLOCKWATCH is used, the coverage increases from 90% to 97% for both the 4-thread and 32-thread cases.
 However, the average coverage{original} value is 90%, which is much higher than the coverage{original} for branch-flip faults (average 83%).
-This is because unlike branch-flip faults, branch-condition faults may or may not cause the branch to flip, and branch flips are more likely to lead to SDCs.
+This is because unlike branch-flip faults, branch-condition faults may or may not cause the branch to flip, and branch flips are more likely to lead to SDC in the programs.